Vivek-Monger/NoteApp/DOCKER_HUB_SETUP.md

 2. Check that `DOCKERHUB_TOKEN` secret is correct (access token, not password)
 3. Make sure the token has **Write** permissions
 4. Regenerate the token if needed
+5. The workflow uses `continue-on-error: true` so it won't fail if secrets aren't configured

 ### "Repository not found" Error